Ai (singer): Legacy

-In Japan, Ai has earned the nickname "Queen of hip-hop soul".
+In Japan, Ai has earned the nickname "Queen of Hip-hop Soul".

 With her management company The Mic-a-holics, Ai helped launch the careers of many Japanese acts, including Japanese singer Riri.
 In 2012, The Independent listed Ai as the next big thing in Asian pop.

 Personal life

-On March 6, 2013, Ai announced her engagement to Hiro, the leader and vocalist of the rock band Kaikigesshoku.
+On March 6, 2013, Ai announced her engagement to Hiroshi Noguchi, better known by his stage name Hiro, the leader and vocalist of the rock band Kaikigesshoku.
 The pair had been dating for 10 years, and wed in January 2014.
-On August 28, 2015, Ai gave birth to her first child, a baby girl.
+On August 28, 2015, Ai gave birth to her first child, Heiwa Noguchi.
 On July 24, 2018, it was revealed Ai was pregnant with her second child.
-Her second child, a boy, was born on December 29, 2018.
+Her second child, Hakwa Noguchi, was born on December 29, 2018.

 In 2019, outdoor advertisements for Ai's single, "Summer Magic" were displayed at Shinjuku Station.
 The advertisement displayed a search result of her name, which showed top results for artificial intelligence (AI), while a cut off photo of Ai herself appeared on the bottom of the search result.
 On Twitter, Ai revealed her distaste of artificial intelligence being the top results when searching her name mononymously on search engines.

+In 2020, Ai was appointed an official artist of One Young World Japan.

+In May 2023, Ai became a volunteer of UNICEF Japan, coinciding with the 49th G7 summit that took place in Hiroshima.
+Having a desire for world peace and equality, Ai commented in an interview that she wants to "...take the message of peace and policy change to not only the G7 leaders gathering in Hiroshima, but to our children across the world who grow up, or may grow up, in the midst of strife and conflict."